rockettheme/docs/Docs/wordpress/themes/mercado/demo_bottom.md

 * Text
 * Text

 The eight text widgets are separated by the scrolling widgets function of the theme, split into groups of 4.
 This means that only four of the text widgets appears at a time, and as the user clicks the **More** button, they rotate.
-Pictured above is the first **Text** widget, while the second **Text** widget is pictured in its section below.
+Pictured above is the first batch of **Text** widgets, followed by the second **Text** widget batch.

 The **Scrolling Widgets** function can be turned on and off via the **Theme Settings** area of the backend.
 You can get to this option by navigating to **Admin > Mercado Theme > Scrolling Widgets** and turning the **Bottom Position** to **Enabled**.
 You can do the same for the **Main Top** and **Main Bottom** widget positions there, if you wish to take advantage of this function there, as well.